ckeditor/ckeditor5/docs/features/feature-digest.md

 				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/title.html">Document title</a>
 			</td>
 			<td>
-				llows users to set and modify the document&#x27;s title within the editing interface, ensuring accurate reflection of the contents.
+				Allows users to set and modify the document's title within the editing interface, ensuring accurate reflection of the contents.
 			</td>
 		</tr>